coders-info/LDD/README.md

 Thus, LDD should be complemented by additional information and insights from other system documentation and stakeholder input where possible.

+## Intro EN

+One day in the software development department of Softreck, Irena, an experienced programmer, shared a new idea with the team.
+She wanted to talk about a unique approach that could transform the way we work with code - especially legacy code, the confusing guts of applications that every developer has to deal with sooner or later.

+"How about a revolution in debugging and documentation?" - Irena started over her morning coffee.
+"Imagine a method that allows you to 'talk' to the code like a good friend who explains exactly what he is doing step by step."

+Intrigued, developers began to listen more carefully.

+Irena continued: "Let's call it Log-Driven Development or LDD.
+The system is based on decorators that wrap our functions, creating descriptive logs in the form of sentences - clear to each of us and at the same time fully understandable to machines.
+Each function will be documented over time real, not only through static comments, but by actively logging her behavior."

+The team was full of doubts.
+“Won't this make us overloaded with data?” - asked Marek, a junior in the team.

+"No," Irena replied.
+"The key is intelligent logging.
+Instead of logs full of unnecessary data, our decorators will save only what is crucial: intentions and performed actions, all supplemented with data in JSON format for easy deserialization."

+"Interesting..."
+Ewa, the second programmer, whispered, imagining how much time such a system could save.
+“We can use this data to automatically generate tests, right?”

+"Exactly!" - Irena confirmed.
+"By observing our applications in action, we can generate sets of inputs and expected results from the logs.
+Tests suddenly become more effective because they reflect real-world scenarios."

+The team began to understand the potential of LDD.
+It wasn't just about solving current problems, but about creating a foundation for future developments and refactorings.
+An autonomous system that, learning based on generated logs, will become more efficient every day and independently offer suggestions for improvements.

+"The feeling that working on code is like talking to an application that understands its behavior and helps to improve it - this is a real paradigm shift," noted Rafał, the team's tech leader.
+"Irena may have just found a way to build a bridge between the machine and the programmer, opening the way to a modular and autonomous future of software."

+A world where applications and developers **work in harmony with machines** is one step closer.

+## PL

+Pewnego dnia w dziale rozwoju oprogramowania firmy Softreck, Irena, doświadczona programistka, podzieliła się z zespołem nowym pomysłem.
+Chciała opowiedzieć o pewnym wyjątkowym podejściu, które mogłoby przekształcić sposób pracy z kodem — zwłaszcza legacy code, zagmatwanych bebechów aplikacji, które prędzej czy później każdy deweloper musi zmierzyć się.

+"Co powiecie na rewolucję w debugowaniu i dokumentacji?" — zaczęła Irena przy porannej kawie.
+"Wyobraźcie sobie metodę, która pozwala 'rozmawiać' z kodem jak z dobrym znajomym, który dokładnie wyjaśnia, co robi krok po kroku."

+Zaintrygowani programiści zaczęli słuchać uważniej.

+Irena kontynuowała: "Nazwijmy to Log-Driven Development lub LDD.
+System opiera się na dekoratorach, które otulają nasze funkcje, tworząc logi opisowe w formie zdań — klarowne dla każdego z nas i jednocześnie w pełni zrozumiałe dla maszyn.
+Każda funkcja będzie udokumentowana w czasie rzeczywistym, nie tylko poprzez statyczne komentarze, ale przez aktywne logowanie jej zachowań."

+Zespół był pełen wątpliwości.
+"Czy to nie sprawi, że będziemy przeładowani danymi?" — zapytał Marek, junior w zespole.

+"Nie," — odpowiedziała Irena.
+"Kluczem jest inteligentne logowanie.
+Zamiast logów pełnych zbędnych danych, nasze dekoratory będą zapisywać tylko to, co kluczowe: intencje i wykonane akcje, a wszystko to uzupełnione o dane w formacie JSON dla łatwej deserializacji."

+"Interesujące..." — wyszeptała Ewa, druga z programistek, wyobrażając sobie, jak wiele czasu mógłby zaoszczędzić taki system.
+"Możemy użyć tych danych do automatycznego generowania testów, prawda?"

+"Dokładnie!" — potwierdziła Irena.
+"Obserwując nasze aplikacje w działaniu, możemy generować z logów zestawy danych wejściowych i oczekiwanych wyników.
+Testy suddenly stają się efektywniejsze, ponieważ są odzwierciedleniem rzeczywistych scenariuszy."

+Zespół zaczął rozumieć potencjał LDD.
+Nie chodziło tylko o rozwiązywanie bieżących problemów, ale o tworzenie fundamentu dla przyszłych rozwojów i refaktoryzacji.
+Autonomiczny system, który ucząc się na podstawie generowanych logów, będzie z każdym dniem wydajniejszy i samodzielnie oferował sugestie usprawnień.

+"Poczucie, że praca na kodzie jest jak rozmowa z aplikacją, która rozumie swoje zachowania i pomaga w ich udoskonaleniu — to prawdziwa zmiana paradygmatu," — zauważył Rafał, tech leader zespołu.
+"Irena mogła właśnie znaleźć sposób na zbudowanie mostu między maszyną a programistą, otwierając drogę do modułowej i autonomicznej przyszłości oprogramowania."

+Świat, w którym aplikacje i programiści **współpracują w harmonii z maszynami**, był już o krok bliżej.

 ## Keywords